 Winner: Once again, it's hard to decide which of these is a better option.
 What's important to say is that both PIA and TorGuard come with simple installation methods, suitable for beginners.
 Therefore, we'll call it a draw!

-- Private Internet Access: Aside from offering tough and highly secure encryption, PIA has several tricks up its sleeve.
-First of all, there’s protection against advertisements, trackers, and malware.
+Private Internet Access: Aside from offering tough and highly secure encryption, PIA has several tricks up its sleeve.
+First of all, there's protection against advertisements, trackers, and malware.
 Next, this VPN provider offers multiple VPN gateways, which is great for accessing geo-restricted content.
-And finally, this is a VPN service that fully supports P2P traffic.
-All in all, plenty of interesting features await.
+Also, this is a VPN service that fully supports P2P traffic.
+And finally, PIA now supports split-tunneling via desktop application, which is a welcome new feature.

 Winner: The winner is clear in this round.
 Due to plenty of highly advanced and technical features, we think you're going to love what TorGuard has to offer.